Transparent dark purple Travel Guide by Insurte logo

 As a general note, always get your information from official sources, such as Iceland's government site or a trusted partner.
 These sites will always have the most accurate and updated information.

-After your residence permit is approved, you will need to have your photograph taken and steps will be given to you for how to book that appointment.
+After your residence permit is approved, you will need to have your photograph taken.
+You'll receive the next steps for the process you'll need to follow.

 FAQs about Iceland long stays